-RSPT 1161 Clinical IV
+RSPT 1161 Clinical IV 1 Hour (0-0-6)

-1 Hour (0-0-6)This course is a health-rel

 This course is a health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 Clinical education is an unpaid learning experience.
 Prerequisite: RSPT 1160.